dasch-swiss/dsp-docs/docs/developers/getting-started.md

 sdk ls java
 ```

-This command shows you a table of all available versions.
+This command gives you a list of all available versions.
 Scroll down with the `Arrow Down` key and copy the name of the most recent version 17 of Temurin, e.g. `17.0.5-tem`.
 Then, exit the list view with `q`, and install the version you copied with